Do you know how to poop?

 So what’s next?

-Also, I’ve got a great companion post and video on What Your Poop Says About You.
+Check out my companion post and video: What Your Poop Says About You.

 Plus, green poop!
 Here’s the answer to the age-old question of “why is my poop green?”

 Did your doctor, mom, or anyone else tell you how to poop?
 Share with us (if you dare) in the comments below.